DanHodgson12/Sumerata-Designs/README.md

   - Instagram
   - Twitter
   - Youtube

+The footer sticks to the bottom of the page when scrolling and is used on all pages of the website.

 On medium and small screen sizes, the social links and copyright information stack on top of each other.
 This seems more visually appealing and stops the footer becoming cramped.